GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedEKS/setup-AWS-ACK.md

 ```

-## Create ACK controller(s) with the GCP service account.
+## Create ACK controller(s) with the GCP service account

-We only support part of the ACK controllers.
+We only support a subset of the ACK controllers.
+The user can create one or more
-User can create one or more ACK controllers of
+of the following ACK controllers:
 - ec2-controller
 - eks-controller
 - iam-controller

-Please use this commands to create the ACK controllers.
+Use the following commands to create the ACK controller(s):

 ```
 AWS_REGION=us-west-2 # or other regions